social-media-ethics-automation/book/book_contents/ch02_definitions/03_automation/07_details_of_bot.md

-# Understanding the Discord Bot Code
+# Understanding the Reddit Bot Code

-Let's look more at that program that creates one Discord post.
+Let's look more at that program that creates one Reddit post.

 There are a number of ways of looking at the code, but first, let's look at it as a template with a couple pieces we can change.